LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 	Outputs are organised in partner-specific folders

-The log file results of the process is saved in the `LogFilePath <../setup/setup.html#logfilepath>`_ folder as specified in the XML configuration document.
+The log file results of the process is saved in the :ref:`LogFilePath <logfilepath>` folder as specified in the XML configuration document.